 4.4.
 Applications for grants should be submitted to the chairman of the Association and must include a description of the intended use of the grant as well as the applicant’s family number, name, address, e-mail and bank account number.

 5.1.
-Hereditary grants and legacies in the form of scholarships etc. concerning the use of which specific regulations have been declared, and which at the Board’s opinion are in accordance with the Association’s purpose, can upon agreement with the Board be received by the Association for management under the authority of the General Meeting.
+Hereditary donations and legacies in the form of grants etc. concerning the use of which specific regulations have been declared, and which at the Board’s opinion are in accordance with the Association’s purpose, can upon agreement with the Board be received by the Association for management under the authority of the General Meeting.

 5.2.
-If the granter of such scholarships have not made any specific declaration about the placing and use of such funds, the Board makes the necessary decisions in this regard.
+If the donor of such grants have not made any specific declaration about the placing and use of such funds, the Board makes the necessary decisions in this regard.

 6. General Meetings